mlr-org/mlr3proba/cran-comments.md

-## Comments
+## Reason for early submission

-This will fix the ERRORs in mlr3learners (https://cran.r-project.org/web/checks/check_results_mlr3learners.html).
+Patch critical bug not caught in tests.

 ## Downstream dependencies